GoogleCloudPlatform/python-docs-samples/appengine/standard/migration/taskqueue/pull-counter/README.md

     $ source env/bin/activate
     $ pip install -r requirements.txt

-Then set environment variables before starting your application:
+Set environment variables before starting your application:

     $ export GOOGLE_CLOUD_PROJECT=[YOUR_PROJECT_NAME]
     $ export TOPIC=[YOUR_TOPIC_NAME]
     $ export SUBSCRIPTION=[YOUR_SUBSCRIPTION_NAME]

+Run the application locally:

     $ python main.py

 ## Running on App Engine

+In the current directory, edit the environment variables in `app.yaml` or `app3.yaml`, depending on whether you are going to use Python 2.7 or Python 3, and then deploy using `gcloud`.

-In the current directory, deploy using `gcloud`.
-For Python 2.7 you must first install the required libraries in the `lib` folder:
+For Python 2.7 you must first
+install the required libraries in the `lib` folder:

     $ pip -t lib -r requirements.txt
     $ gcloud app deploy app.yaml

-For Python 3, you can simply run the deploy command:
+For Python 3, you only need to run the deploy command:

     $ gcloud app deploy app3.yaml